flatmax/vector-bass/README.md

 # Running the nodejs version

-./test/RunTest.js
+./nodejs/WASMTestNode.js

 # Running the webapp

 Open a new terminal, then :

-cd webApp
+cd webcomponent

 ### installing

-polymer install
+npm i

 ### running

-polymer serve
+polymer serve # or user a different serving mechanism if you don't have polymer